France–India relations: History

-Sikh-French Relations
+Sikh-French relations

-Maharaja Ranjit Singh had more than 2000 French soldiers in his military.
-Three became generals and were key in the modernization of the Khalsa Army.
-He also hired many Italian, American, Spanish and Prussian soldiers.
-The Fauj-i-Khas was also known as the French division of the army and had French battle standard with its tricolor and eagle.
-The men who spearheaded the Europeanization of the army was Jean Francois Allard and Jean-Baptiste Ventura.
-Even now a bust of Maharaja Ranjit Singh is in Saint-Tropez, France.
+Maharaja Ranjit Singh's military comprised over 2000 French soldiers, three of whom rose to the rank of generals and played key roles in the modernization of the Khalsa Army.
+Singh also hired many Italian, American, Spanish and Prussian soldiers.
+The Fauj-i-Khas, also known as the French division of the army had French battle standards with its tricolor and eagle emblem.
+Leading the Europeanization of the army were Jean Francois Allard and Jean-Baptiste Ventura.
+A bust of Maharaja Ranjit Singh can still be found in Saint-Tropez, France.

 India in World War I and World War II

-Indian Expeditionary Force A, Indian Army Service Corps and Imperial Service Troops contributed to defend France during World War I and World War II.
+The Indian Expeditionary Force A, Indian Army Service Corps, and Imperial Service Troops contributed to defend France during World War I and World War II.

-Darwan Singh Negi, Gabar Singh Negi, Gobind Singh Rathore and Mir Dast were awarded the Victoria Cross for exceptional gallantry on French battlefields.
+Darwan Singh Negi, Gabar Singh Negi, Gobind Singh Rathore, and Mir Dast were awarded the Victoria Cross for exceptional gallantry on French battlefields.
 Flight Lieutenant Hardit Singh Malik of No. 28 Squadron RFC flew a Sopwith Camel over France during WWI.

 Some of the more prominent battles involving troops from the India: